Enter the Void: Critical response

 Peter Bradshaw included the film in The Guardian's top 50 films of the decade so far, and gave it five stars out of five.
 He compared it to Irréversible, which he had disliked:

 Enter the Void is, in its way, just as provocative, just as extreme, just as mad, just as much of an outrageous ordeal[.] ...
 But despite its querulous melodrama and crazed Freudian pedantries, it has a human purpose the previous film lacked, and its sheer deranged brilliance is magnificent. ...
 Love him or loathe him – and I've done both in my time – Gaspar Noé is one of the very few directors who is actually trying to do something new with the medium, battling at the boundaries of the possible.

 Andrew Male rated the film two out of five in Empire.
 Male called it "technically stunning", but also "dreadfully acted, tediously 'profound' and painfully overlong", and accused the director of misogyny.
 The Village Voice's Karina Longworth had several reservations about the film.
 She thought that the characters lacked emotional depth and called the story "a lame fusion of stoner lifestyle, sexual fetish, and philosophical inquiry", but still ended the review: "I could stare at this movie for days and not get tired of the sensation.
 A mash-up of the sacred, the profane, and the brain-dead, Enter the Void is addictive."
 Jen Chaney of The Washington Post thought that the film was successful as an "attempt to transport moviegoers to a hallucinatory version of the hereafter unlike anything they've ever witnessed on film", but added: "The problem is that it's also the most excruciating sit in recent cinematic memory.
 And no, the fact that it's intentionally excruciating doesn't make it less excruciating."

 In a 2016 international critics' poll conducted by BBC, three critics listed Enter the Void as one of the greatest motion pictures since 2000.

 Box office

 The film was a financial failure; according to Wild Bunch in February 2011, the film had returned 1.25% of the investment.
 In France, it was launched on 30 prints and sold 51,126 tickets in total.
-Producer Brahim Chioua said that the film had been difficult to sell abroad for a reasonable price due to the late-2000s financial crisis.
+Producer Brahim Chioua said that the film had been difficult to sell abroad for a reasonable price due to the Great Recession.
 The Numbers reported that the worldwide theatrical revenues corresponded to US$1,467,278.